zackforbing/ruby-submissions/1605/module_4_assignments/gametime/jason_lane/submission_form.markdown

 ### Features

 * 35 points - Application is fully playable and exceeds the expectations set by instructors
-* 25 points - Application is fully playable without crashes or bugs
+* __27 points - Application is fully playable without crashes or bugs__
 * 10 points - Application has some missing functionality but no crashes
 * 0 points - Application crashes during normal usage

 ### User Interface

-* 15 points - The application is pleasant, logical, and easy to use.
-There are no holes in functionality and the application stands on its own to be used by the instructor without guidance from the developer.
+* __15 points - The application is pleasant, logical, and easy to use.
+There are no holes in functionality and the application stands on its own to be used by the instructor without guidance from the developer.__
 * 10 points - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
 * 5 points - The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.
 * 0 points - The application is confusing or difficult to use.